 - 1. What is the maximum number of incidences between n points and n unit circles in the plane, where a point p and a circle c are called incident if p belongs to c? - 2.
-What is the maximum number of tangencies among n circles of radius 1/2 in the plane?
+What is the maximum number of touchings among n circles of radius 1/2 in the plane?
 Two such circles are tangent to each other if and only if their centers are at unit distance.

-A seminal result in this area is the Szemerédi-Trotter theorem [SzT83a], [SzT83b], which states the number of incidences between n points and m lines in the plane is $O(n^{2/3}m^{2/3}+m+n)$; for many important generalizations and applications, see [BMP05], [SoT12], [TV10].
+A seminal result in this area is the Szemerédi-Trotter theorem [SzT83a], [SzT83b], which states the number of incidences between n points and m lines in the plane is $O(n^{2/3}m^{2/3}+m+n)$ ; for many important generalizations and applications, see [BMP05], [SoT12], [TV10].
 Nearly 20 years ago, Székely [Sz97] found an elegant argument using crossing numbers of graphs, which shows that the same result holds for pseudo-segments, that is, for systems of curves, every pair of which intersect at most once.
 This observation opened the door to generalizations to systems of more general curves: circles, pseudo-circles, that is, curves with two (or a bounded number of) pairwise intersections.
 The first substantial step in this direction was taken by Tamaki and Tokuyama [TT98].
 They defined a lens to be the union of two arcs connecting the same pair of points along different curves belonging to a family S, and proved that for pseudo-circles one can cut the curves at a number of points proportional to the maximum number $\nu(S)$ of non-overlapping lenses, so that the curves break into pieces, any two of which intersect at most once.
 Then one can apply the Szemerédi-Trotter bound on pseudo-segments to upper bound the number of incidences between the curves and the points.
 An interesting instance of pseudo-circles, whose study is motivated by robotic motion planing, is the family of homothetic copies of a fixed convex set in the plane [KLPS86].
 The line of research initiated by Tamaki and Tokuyama was continued in [Ch1], [Ch2], [Ch3], [ArS02], [AgS05], [MaT06].
-Obviously, the parameter $\nu(S)$ is at least as large as the number of tangencies ("degenerate lenses") between the curves in S, and in many cases it can bounded in terms of this
+Note that any point of tangency (i.e., a locally non-transversal intersection) between the curves of S can be viewed as a degenerate lense.
+Thus, the parameter $\nu(S)$ is at least as large as the number of tangencies ("degenerate lenses") between the curves in S, and in many cases it can bounded in terms of this quantity.

 Other geometric problems that boil down to estimating the maximum number of tangencies between a set of curves in the plane are discussed in Agarwal et al. [ANJPPSS04].
 In particular, they showed that any family of n pairwise intersecting pseudo-circles admits at most O(n) tangencies.

 As a consequence of the spectacular success of techniques from algebraic geometry in this area, recently some of these problems have been revisited from an algebraic perspective [KaMS12].